Monte Cristo Railway. Photo credit: WESLB via Flickr CC

 Distance from Seattle: 175 miles round-trip, 4.5 hours of driving time

 There’s gold in them thar hills!
-Known for bluegrass music, a rich mining history and occasional Sasquatch sightings, the Mountain Loop is the wilderness gateway to Glacier Peak, one of our region's most active volcanoes.
+Known for bluegrass music, a rich mining history and occasional Sasquatch sightings, the Mountain Loop Highway is the wilderness gateway to Glacier Peak, one of our region's most active volcanoes.
 This state scenic byway is peppered with tight-knit communities that depend on tourism for their economies — a fact that’s even more poignant since the massive mudslide that ripped through Oso in 2014.
 Much of the route follows the old Everett & Monte Cristo Railway, where many relics of the mining era remain.
-Save the date: Make this trip in mid-July to hear the sounds of the Mountain Loop at Darrington’s Bluegrass Festival.
+Be sure to check out the Darrington Bluegrass Festival, held July 15–17, 2022.

-The route: From Seattle, head north on SR-522 E. through Snohomish, then on SR-92 E. to Granite Falls and the Mountain Loop Highway.
+The route: From Seattle, head north on SR-522 East through Snohomish, then on SR-92 East to Granite Falls and the Mountain Loop Highway.
 The road twists and turns through the emerald canyons of the central Cascades until you reach Darrington.
-SR-530 W. takes you from Darrington back home via I-5.
+SR-530 West takes you from Darrington back home via I-5.

 Stops along the way

-MILE 29: Proper Joe Café (Snohomish): Here’s your morning pit stop for lattes (they roast their own beans) and gluten-free muffins.
+Mile 29: Proper Joe Coffeehouse (Snohomish): Here’s your morning pit stop for lattes (they roast their own beans) and gluten-free muffins.

-MILE 45: Tsubaki Grand Shrine of America (Granite Falls): This Shinto shrine on the Pilchuck River is the only one of its kind in the continental U.S., with lovely grounds and unique elements, including hanging “omikuji,” or fortune-telling paper strips (open daily 10 a.m.–4 p.m.).
-Note that the inner shrine will be open Sunday, April 7, 2019 for the Great Spring Ceremony.
+Mile 45: Tsubaki Grand Shrine of America (Granite Falls): This Shinto shrine on the Pilchuck River is the only one of its kind in the continental United States, with lovely grounds and unique elements, including hanging “omikuji,” or fortune-telling paper strips.
+Shrine grounds are currently open Saturdays, Sundays, Tuesdays, and Thursdays from 10:00 a.m. to 4:00 p.m.
+Formal visits (Gosanpai) require an appointment, so be sure to visit the website for further information before you go.

-MILE 47: Lime Kiln Trail/Robe Canyon Historic Park (Granite Falls): This easy trail follows the Stillaguamish River along the long-gone Everett & Monte Cristo Railway, built in the 1890s.
+Mile 47: Lime Kiln Trail/Robe Canyon Historic Park (Granite Falls): This easy trail follows the Stillaguamish River along with the long-gone Everett & Monte Cristo Railway, built in the 1890s.
 Look for artifacts of the limestone mining era all along the trail, from moss-cloaked saw blades to a 20-foot-tall lime kiln.
-Turn around at the kiln, and you'll have traversed five miles round-trip.
+Turn around at the kiln, and you'll have traversed 7 miles round-trip.

-MILE 100: Old Sauk Trail (Darrington): An easy trail that meanders alongside the beautiful Sauk River through a mossy wonderland.
+Mile 100: Old Sauk River Trail (Darrington): This easy trail meanders alongside the beautiful Sauk River through a mossy wonderland.
 The first portion of the trail is gravel and can be hiked with a stroller.

 Where to stay